 The Group is exposed to a certain amount of credit risk, which consists in the possibility that its counter-agents will fail to perform on the liabilities to the Group.
-The credit risk is mainly caused by construction contract assets, trade and other receivables and loans issued.
+The credit risk is mainly caused by trade receivables and loans issued.